Technical SEO

 Disallow: /PDF-docs/

-If you want only a specific file to be ignored,
+If you want only Googlebot to skip a folder:

 User-agent: Googlebot